ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ### Describe Singleton Pattern In JavaScript?
 The singleton pattern is the most commonly used design pattern and one that you will probably is more than any others.
 It provides a great way to wrap the code into a logical unit that can be accessed through a single variable.
 The Singleton design pattern is used when only one instance of an object is needed throughout the lifetime of an application.

-In JavaScript there is a different way to achieve singleton object than any other object oriented supported language (Java, C++).
-In JavaScript Singleton pattern have many uses, they can be used for NameSpacing, which reduce the number of global variables in your page (Prevent from polluting global space), Organising code in a consistent manner, which increase the readability and maintainability of your pages.
+In JavaScript, there is a different way to achieve singleton object than any other object oriented supported language (Java, C++).
+In JavaScript Singleton pattern have many uses, they can be used for NameSpacing, which reduce the number of global variables in your page (prevent from polluting global space), organising the code in a consistent manner, which increase the readability and maintainability of your pages.
 There are two important points in the traditional definition of Singleton pattern:
 - There should be only one instance allowed for a class and
 - We should allow global point of access to that single instance
 - Let me define singleton pattern in JavaScript context:

-> It is an object that is used to create namespace and group together a related set of methods and attributes (encapsulation) and if we allow to instantiate than it can be instantiate only once.
+> It is an object that is used to create namespace and group together a related set of methods and attributes (encapsulation) and if we allow to initiate then it can be initiated only once.

-In JavaScript we can create singleton though object literal, However there are some another way but that I will cover in next post.
+In JavaScript, we can create singleton though object literal.
+However, there is some another way but that I will cover in next post.

 A singleton object consists of two parts: The object itself, containing the members (Both methods and attributes) within it, and global variable used to access it.
-The variable is global so that object can be accessed anywhere in the page, this is key feature of the singleton pattern.
+The variable is global so that object can be accessed anywhere in the page, this is a key feature of the singleton pattern.

 **JavaScript: A Singleton as a Namespace**

 As I have already stated above that singleton can be used to declare Namespace in JavaScript.
 NameSpacing is a large part of responsible programming in JavaScript.
 Because everything can be overwritten, and it is very easy to wipe out variable by mistake or a function, or even a class without even knowing it.
-A common example which happen frequently when you are working with another team member parallel,
+A common example which happens frequently when you are working with another team member parallel,

 ```javascript
 function findUserName(id) {